digideskio/dakka/README.md

 dakka
 =====

-docco for nodejs with multi-line comments instead of single-line comments
+docco for javascript with multi-line comments instead of single-line comments

+Converts block comments that begin with `/**`, ignores all other comments.